UCI-TPL/geo-poetry-server/README.md

 	* "poetry" - A string of computer-generated poetry.
 	* "track" - A Spotify URL for the mood music to play.
 (See the definition of Spotify URL at the Spotify API: [https://developer.spotify.com/web-api/user-guide/#spotify-uris-and-ids](https://developer.spotify.com/web-api/user-guide/#spotify-uris-and-ids))
 	* "num_source_tweets" - An integer specifying how many tweets were read.
 See the algorithm description.

+3. **/get-genres (GET)** - This method gives clients a list of the available genres for selecting music in.
+	It returns a JSON object with one field:

+	* "genres" - A list of strings, each of which is a valid argument to the "genre" parameter of the */geo-poetry* method.

 Algorithm Description